AToal/BIBLE/CONTRIBUTING.md

 Your contributions make **BIBLE.ngo** possible.
 Whether you write code, translate, design, spread the word, or provide feedback — **your help is greatly appreciated**.

-📖 **Let's build the first truly open-source BIBLE for everyone!** 🌍✨
+📖 **Let's build the first truly opensource BIBLE for everyone!** 🌍✨

 ---